 Below are the items I kept (for now)

 Going out outfits:

 Paisley print handmade dress with platform suede sandals (no label, they come from a local artisan from the south of Tuscany) and teal oversized clutch from a local leather shop.
-Paisley print is definitely one of my favourite pattern for summer clothing and I love it so much that I often draw some myself to relax.
+Paisley print is definitely one of my favourite patterns for summer clothing and I love it so much that I often draw some myself to relax.
 I love the colour combo of this one and the silky material is very soft to wear for a hot evening out.

 This dress is still one of my favourites: it reminds me a bit of Carrie Bradshaw's style from Sex and the city and I think it is still fashionable.

-Navy linen shirt from a local shop, white denim shorts, vintage rattan clutch and super super high platform sandals with embroidery from Mariella Burani.
+Navy linen shirt from a local shop, white denim shorts, vintage rattan clutch and super high platform sandals with embroidery from Mariella Burani.

-I would wear everything again, minus the shoes: they are absolutely insane and with them I am 1.90 cm tall.
+I would wear everything again, minus the shoes: they are absolutely insane and with them, I am 1.90 cm tall.
 But I can't get rid of them yet: they are too beautiful.

-Cute knitted black T-shirt that was my mum's, paired with a pretty off white pleated skirt (no label), suede sandals and rattan clutch.
+A cute knitted black T-shirt that was my mum's, paired with a pretty off white pleated skirt (no label), suede sandals and rattan clutch.
 Much more in my comfort zone thanks to the black and white combo that never fails to be chic.

 Very short LBD in silk from Adele Fado, vintage rattan bag again and a pair of Sheen kitten heel gold sandals.
 I was very into ruffles at the time but I still kind of like it if the cut of the dress is rather simple and understated.